-The house is extremely energy efficient; net-zero homes are up to 80% more energy efficient than typical new homes and use renewable energy systems to produce the remaining energy it needs.
+The house is extremely energy efficient; net-zero homes are up to 80% more energy efficient than typical new homes.
 This home is constructed with an air-tight building envelope: windows and doors are Energy Star certified and the slab, walls and roof are very well insulated.
 An airtight home requires mechanical ventilation; this home’s air filtration system runs 24 hours a day providing superior air quality and comfort.

 SUSTAINABLE TECHNOLOGY and a FOSSIL-FREE CANADA

 Canada’s future climate-change and fuel-security are issues of immediate importance.
 This home reduces the carbon footprint of home design and living; its energy efficiency radically reduces carbon emissions and supports Nova Scotia’s climate protection initiatives.
 The home was built with a ‘smart-home’ ecosystem providing self-intelligent shades, air flow, heating, induction stovetop, as well as remote management of all systems and sensors.
 Beyond fossil fuels, future energy production will move away from the extraction of and construction with non-renewable materials such as Manganese and Nickel in the batteries or magnets of wind turbines and hydropower.
 Solar energy production costs have fallen the most significantly of any other energy source since 2009 and is an important opportunity for Canada to be the leader in carbon-free energy.